hirezio/angular-spies/README.md

 	.asyncMethods('create', 'read', 'update', 'delete')
 ```

-You can use the second parameter of the `spyOnService` method to declare its parent spies.
+You can use the second parameter of the `spyOnService` method to declare its parent spies, just add second parameter as an array of spy names you want to extend from (Like `angular.module(moduleName, [depenedencies])`)

 ```js
 angular